I recently learned something new:

 40 / 365 = 0.109589041096

-Lent is what we call the 40 days (not including Sundays) before Easter.
-It is a time when we traditionally prepare our hearts and minds for the awesome truth of Easter; a day that is so special that it deserves ahead-of-time forethought.
+These 40 days (not including Sundays) before Easter, is a time when we traditionally prepare our hearts and minds for the awesome truth of Easter; a day that is so special that it deserves ahead-of-time forethought.

 A tithe is one-tenth of something, traditionally thought of as one-tenth of one’s income given to support the church and other charitable organizations.
 In this case we are talking a tithe of time; taking time-out to think about the meaning of Easter.

-- Ask questions: Agree to spend 12 minutes a day with your family discussing this month’s Bible story.
-For our February and March 2016 Rotation, read our story in Matthew 26:36-56.
-Use these discussion questions as a guide.
+- Ask questions: Agree to spend 12 minutes a day with your family discussing the story of Easter.
+Use these discussion questions as a guide, or dig deeper into the reading-the-Bible-a-bit-a-day plan for the story of Holy week.

 - Experience God in nature: Go for a walk outside.
 To give your walk some focus make it a discovery walk (to notice one new thing) or a smelling walk (what smells come to your attention) or a prayer walk (pray for everyone whose house you pass).